 There are a few different ways to change the aperture on a Nikon D3500, so it’s not as simple as saying “press this button” or “turn this dial.”
 Which you use at any given time depends on the lens you’re using and the shooting mode you’re in.
 None of the methods is complicated, but there are some differences in how they work.
 And it works a bit differently from changing the ISO or changing the shutter speed, even though those three parts of the exposure triangle work together.

 First, though, a point of clarification.
 Aperture refers to the size of the opening that allows light in.
 So it’s actually something that refers to the lens rather than the camera—and on a DSLR like the D3500, that’s an important distinction.
 If you’re stepping up from a compact camera or smartphone, they generally work as an integrated system, and you often don’t have separate controls for the camera and lens.
 But on a DSLR or mirrorless camera with interchangeable lenses, you can often find some controls on the lens itself.

-On older DSLRs and film cameras, you would usually control the aperture by rotating a ring on the lens itself.
+On older DSLRs and film cameras, you would usually adjust aperture by rotating a ring on the lens itself.
 But many modern lenses, including many that are most commonly used on the D3500, don’t have an aperture ring and instead make use of two-way electronic communication between camera and lens.
 That opens up the possibility to change the aperture using one of the dials on the camera body.

 Which Lenses Does This Work With?